as4395/Guides/explore-guides/how-to-configure-ios-for-privacy/app-privacy-guide.md

 For this app, the privacy policy shows that it collects a lot of unnecessary data.
 It’s concerning that so much information is being gathered when the app doesn’t even need to be connected to the Internet to function.

 ### Step 3: Compare with a Privacy-Conscious App
-- **Proton Mail**, which I personally use for email, is a good example of a more privacy-conscious app.
+- **Proton Mail**, which I use for email, is a good example of a more privacy-conscious app.
 - For Proton Mail, if you scroll down to the **App Privacy** section, you’ll only see the category **"Data Not Linked to You"**.
 - The only data Proton Mail collects is **diagnostics**, typically to log any app crashes.